-The nearest city to Chisago City in terms of distance is Lindstrom, where the cost is $4,782, similar to the Chisago City average monthly assisted living cost.
-Seniors in Scandia pay an average of $4,782 per month, which is similar to per month what their peers pay in Chisago City.
+The nearest city to Chisago City in terms of distance is Lindstrom, where Memory Care costs around $5,978 per month, The cost is similar to the monthly median Memory Care in Chisago City.
+Seniors in Scandia pay an average of $5,978 per month, which is similar to per month what their peers pay in Chisago City.

-Senior living options with different levels of care available in Chisago City are:
+The senior care options available in Chisago City are:

 Independent Living: Independent living is for active older adults who want to downsize to a home in a retirement community but don't need help to live completely alone.